ayohana/galactic-age-calculator/src/README.md

 * The user's age in Saturn years (0.08 Earth years per 1 Saturn year).
 * The user's age in Uranus years (0.23 Earth years per 1 Uranus year).
 * The user's age in Neptune years (0.45 Earth years per 1 Neptune year).
-* The user's remaining life expectancy based on their demographics.
+* The user's remaining life expectancy on each planet based on their demographics.
 * If the user has surpassed their life expectancy, it will return the number of years they have lived past the life expectancy.

 ## Specs